hangfire-postgres/Hangfire.PostgreSql/README.md

 With these defaults:

 1. On application startup, when schema preparation is required, the storage will try to open a connection and install/upgrade the schema.
-2. If the database is temporarily unavailable, it will retry the operation up to 6 (initial + retries) times with exponential backoff between attempts, capped by `StartupConnectionMaxDelay`.
+2. If the database is temporarily unavailable, it will retry the operation up to 6 times (1 initial attempt + 5 retries) with exponential backoff between attempts, capped at 1 minute.
 3. If all attempts fail **during startup**, the storage enters a *degraded* state instead of crashing the whole process.
 Your ASP.NET Core application can still start and serve other endpoints that do not depend on Hangfire.
 4. On the *first actual use* of the storage (e.g. dashboard, background job server), Hangfire will try to initialize again.
 If the database is available by then, initialization succeeds and everything works as usual.
 If it is still unavailable, an `InvalidOperationException` with the original database exception as `InnerException` is thrown at that call site.